stefano5/Inverse_pendulum_on_a_unicycle_on_slopes/README.md

 Università di Pisa have already developed this robot, but it is not able to go on slopes, so they asked us (as students) to devolop a controller that let the robot walk on slopes.
 This was the challenge of our Robotics project.

 We started from scratch, modelling an inverse pendulum over a unicycle on a splope on Mathematica.
-You will find the equations in "mathemtatica/dynamic and static of an inverse pendulum over a unicycle on slopes.nb".
+You will find the equations in:

+		mathemtatica/dynamic and static of an inverse pendulum over a unicycle on slopes.nb

-Then we wrote the model in Simulink, computing the dynamics matrices stored on "matlab\Matrici_eq_dinamica\".
+Then we wrote the model in Simulink, computing the dynamics matrices stored in "matlab\Matrici_eq_dinamica\".
 A model based controller was developed.
 Two estimators were also developed:
 1. Kalman filter (EKF)
 2. Mahony filter

-You'll find more tecnical information and all the implemented equations on:
+You'll find more tecnical information and all the implemented equations in:

 		Final presentation.pptx